Chris Earle

 Christopher Earle is a Canadian actor, playwright and theatre director.

 Career

 Earle is best known for his 1999 play Radio :30, which won the Floyd S. Chalmers Canadian Play Award in 2001.
 His other plays have included Russell Hill, Runnymede, The Proceedings, Democrats Abroad and Big Head Goes to Bed.

 Personal life

 He is married to actress and theatre director Shari Hollett.
 The two first met as members of The Second City's Toronto stage company, for which Earle has also directed.
-Their son, Sam Earle, is also an actor, who appeared on Degrassi: The Next Generation.
+Their son, Sam Earle, is also an actor that starred on Degrassi: The Next Generation.